An engaging primary school STEM project for upper KS2 children that is easily adapted to suit any age group.

 The ‘Chain Reaction’ project provides children with the opportunity to: design, test and refine their own chain reaction ideas, utilising both D&T and simple engineering skills; explore the science of forces, simple machines and energy transfers, whilst also working scientifically; and many opportunities for further crosscurricular links (some of which will be explored within this resource).

 Since its original inception in 2015, the PSTT ‘Chain Reaction’ project has been successfully trialled in over 23 schools.
-This resource is intended as a starting point to explore the possibilities of using cheap, readily available resources to deliver age-appropriate STEM activity.
+This resource, developed by Sue Martin (Programme Director), is intended as a starting point to explore the possibilities of using cheap, readily available resources to deliver age-appropriate STEM activity.
 It also supports teachers with background science information and relevant context.